 Flexible working will continue to be a hot topic and an attraction to most candidates.
 The opportunity to work from home one day a week, or allow employees the chance to have 4-day working weeks, are some examples which are commonly now used.
 If your staff are highly motivated and engaged then they will not ‘take advantage’ and will often go over and above to ensure that they continue to deliver their KPIs.
 Ensuring your employees have a strong work-life balance is key to candidate attraction.

 Offer non-financial benefits or ‘different’ benefits

 To some, it is not all about the financial gain.
 For example, private healthcare and staff discounts seem to be the norm these days.
-Over the years Collingwood have come across some fantastic non-financial benefits that have been offered to employees.
-This is your chance to be creative!
+Over the years Collingwood has come across some fantastic non-financial benefits that have been offered to employees.
+This is your chance to be creative.
 Here are some of my favourites:

 - Free gym memberships